DS6, Deformation-aware Semi-supervised Learning: Application to Small Vessel Segmentation with Noisy Training Data: Proposed Methodology

+The backbone network is a modified version of U-Net MSS~\citep{Zhao2019}.
+The original U-Net MSS~\citep{Zhao2019} performs five times downsampling using strided convolution and transposed convolution for upsampling, whereas this modified version performs four times downsampling using Max-Pool and performs upsampling using interpolation.
+Moreover, the original U-Net MSS uses Instance Normalisation and LeakyReLU in its convolution blocks; but this modified U-Net MSS uses Batch Normalisation and ReLU.
+In addition to the final segmentation output, the outputs of two of the following layers (different scales) are also considered for loss calculation.
+These additional outputs were interpolated using the nearest neighbour to the size of the segmentation mask before loss calculation.
+Figure~\ref{fig1} portrays the modified version of the U-Net MSS used in this research.
+Equation~(\ref{eq:mss_loss}) represents the loss function of the proposed U-Net MSS.
+The $m$ refers to the total up-sampling scales in the U-Net, \( \ell_{scale}\) is the loss at each up-sampling scale, \( \alpha_i \) is the weight assigned to loss at a specific up-sampling level and network parameter \(\theta\).
+To enable the model to learn consistency under elastic deformations~\citep{simard2003best}, the work by~\cite{Bortsova2019} was re-implemented and extended by using the modified U-Net MSS in place of U-Net, as shown in Figure~\ref{fig2}.
 Let \( \mathcal{X} \) be the set of input volumes while \( \mathcal{Y} \) is the set of corresponding labels and \( \mathcal{T} \) be the set of elastic transformations.
-The proposed network is based on usage of Siamese architecture, it has two identical branches and the first branch is fed with the tuple (x,y) where (\textit{x} \( \sim\mathcal{X} \), \textit{y} \( \sim\mathcal{Y} \)), while the second branch is fed with the elastically transformed volume and label (\textit{t}(x),\textit{t}(y)) where \textit{t} \( \sim\mathcal{T} \).
-These tuples are passed through the U-Net MSS to derive segmentation outputs $\hat{y}_{1}$ and $\hat{y}_{2}$ respectively.
-These outputs are compared with the corresponding labels to derive the Supervised loss depicted in Eq.2.
-Further the $\hat{y}_{1}$ is elastically transformed by t($\hat{y}_{1}$) to \( \Bar{y} \).
-Now the \( \Bar{y} \) is compared with $\hat{y}_{2}$ for computing the consistency loss shown in Eq.3.
-The network is trained to find optimal value of \(\theta\) that minimizes the overall loss defined as the sum of Supervised and the Consistency loss.
+The proposed network uses a Siamese architecture to learn from the original data and deformed data using its two identical branches.
+The first branch is fed with the tuple (\textit{x}, \textit{y}), where \textit{x} \( \sim\mathcal{X} \), \textit{y} \( \sim\mathcal{Y} \), while the second branch is fed with the elastically transformed volume and label (\textit{t}(x),\textit{t}(y)), where \textit{t} \( \sim\mathcal{T} \).
+These tuples are passed through the U-Net MSS to derive segmentation outputs $\hat{y}_{1}$ and $\hat{y}_{2}$, respectively.
+These outputs are compared with the corresponding labels to derive the supervised loss depicted in Equation~(\ref{eq:supervised_loss}).
+Furthermore, the $\hat{y}_{1}$ is elastically transformed by \textit{t} $\hat{y}_{1}$ to \( \Bar{y} \).
+Now, the \( \Bar{y} \) is compared with $\hat{y}_{2}$ for computing the consistency loss in self-supervised manner as shown in Equation~(\ref{eq:consistency_loss}).
+The network was trained to find the optimal value of \(\theta\) that minimises the overall loss defined by the sum of the supervised and the consistency loss.
+The authors hypothesise that this proposed network can learn consistency under elastic transformations and will be able to learn from the available small dataset with noisy labels.
+The supervised loss \(\mathcal{L}_{Sup}^\tau(\theta)\) trains the network to segment the images using the ground-truth labels, and the consistency loss \(\mathcal{L}_{Cons}^\tau(\theta)\) ensures that the network is equivariant to the elastic transformation.
+This transformation can also be used as data augmentation for the models, but this was not applied in this research work as it was already shown by \cite{Bortsova2019} that the deformation consistency performs better than using it as data augmentation.